Now we're ready to start exploring Microsoft Excel.

 Both the mouse and the keyboard can be used to move around within the worksheet.

 It is important to note that there are several different cursor shapes in Excel.
 The cursor shape will change depending upon the task to be accomplished (selecting, moving, typing, etc.).
-It is important to notice the shape of the cursor to avoid unexpected results.
+It is important to pay attention to the shape of the cursor to avoid unexpected results.

 Let's practice navigating through the worksheet before we continue.